Nixitov/keydrop-battle-sniper/README.md

 ## How to contribute

 Contributions are welcome!
 To contribute, fork the repository, make your changes, and submit a pull request.

+## Todo:

+1. Make it use websocket instead of refreshing it every time.
+(For now I added a delay option on config so that its faster.)
+2. Make the won checker work.